gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 Invoke-Command -ComputerName $TargetComputer -ScriptBlock $ScriptBlock
 ```

-To configure Splunk to execute the script on alert, I modified the alert action to run the script, passing the script's name.
+To configure Splunk to execute the script on alert trigger, I modified the alert action to run the script, passing the script's name.

 ---